New York area gears up as 4th nor'easter bears down

 Related: Emergency Resources for the Winter Storm

+Upwards of a foot is forecast in New York City area, while Philadelphia could get slightly more.
+Coastal flood warnings are posted for shore communities.

-Sleet and freezing rain are expected by Tuesday afternoon, the first day of spring.
-The mixed precipitation should turn to all snow by late Tuesday and continue through most of Wednesday.
+Mixed precipitation should turn to all snow early and continue through most of Wednesday.

 Widespread power outages are possible, especially Wednesday, with gusts blowing up to 35 mph.